 Proper site maintenance is essential to ensure the success of a restoration project.
 A schedule summarizing planned maintenance activities each month is very helpful to guide contractors and project managers.
 It is also helpful to have information in vegetation management plans about problematic weed species that may establish at a site, as well as details about how they will be controlled.
 Appendix B of the "Minnesota Wetland Restoration Guide" provides information on invasive species control.
 It is common that the management methods listed below are used in combination for effective site maintenance.
+Indeed, Integrated Plant Management, or IPM, which is using multiple management methods over time, will yield the best results.
+Just as in agricultural settings, invasive plants can become resistant to certain herbicides after repeated applications.
+Some species may respond better to certain management methods, so using IPM, or "all the tools in the toolbox," will be most effective over time.
 As a general rule, mechanical or bio-control options should be considered before herbicide methods to limit damage to aquatic organisms and pollinators that may be using the restoration project.
 However, there are cases where herbicide application will be the most efficient method of removing some perennial invasive species.

-Mowing
+Mowing/Cutting

 Mowing can be an important step in the establishment of upland prairie restoration sites.
 Mowing at least twice the first season and at least once the second season with a flail mower or stalk chopper (to prevent smothering plants) is often needed to decrease competition and to provide sufficient sunlight for seedlings.
 Weeds should be mowed to between five and eight inches before seed is allowed to set (usually as weeds reach 12-14 inches).
 Mowing height should be raised as native plants establish.
 The timing and frequency of mowing should be planned to allow sufficient light to reach native plant seedlings and preventing weed seed production.
 Sites with low weed competition due to sandy soils or other factors may not need mowing.
+Annual weeds can be controlled by mowing or cutting alone by cutting them before they produce seed.

 Mowing of annual and biennial weeds is also beneficial in wetland transition areas for species such as giant ragweed, barnyard grass, and Canada thistle, but should only be conducted if rutting and soil compaction will not result.
 Pressure from annual and biennial weeds is generally less with increased soil saturation and water depth.
-For smaller projects that are planted with seed, brush cutters or hand equipment can sometimes be used for cutting weeds.
+For smaller projects, brush cutters, string trimmers, or hand equipment can be used to target weeds and work around native plants.
+See the Minnesota Wetland Restoration Guide appendix: